adamjq/serverless-twirp/README.md

 ## Deployment

 The app uses [aws-vault](https://github.com/99designs/aws-vault) to deploy to AWS environments.
+This can be replaced with local AWS credentials if desired.

 First, create a `.envrc` file following the pattern in `.envrc.example`.